 The works presented here address gender divisions and political themes by subverting materials traditionally associated with feminine craft and the domestic sphere.

-Made over four decades, and markedly different in tone and technique, these works share an interest in textile production, a heavily gendered activity which has played a huge part in the construction of women’s identities as housekeepers, family carers, makers and workers.
+Though different in tone and technique, these works are linked by an interest in textile production, a heavily gendered activity which has played a huge part in the construction of women’s identities as housekeepers, family carers, makers and workers.

-Margaret Harrison made Homeworkers in 1977 to denounce the working conditions of women in Britain, who were often treated as second-rate labour and encouraged to perform low-pay manufacturing jobs from home.
-At once a political banner, a symbolic painting and a social study, it represents the everyday life of a working woman alongside advertisements for make-up and data on the history of workers movements.
+Margaret Harrison made Homeworkers in 1977 to denounce the working conditions of women in Britain, treated as second-rate labour and encouraged to perform low-pay manufacturing jobs from home.
+At the same time a political banner, a symbolic painting and a social study, it represents the everyday life of a working woman alongside make-up adverts and data on the history of workers’ movements.

-In Annette Messagers The Pikes, soft figures and little drawings mounted on sticks initially suggest a parade of makeshift toys.
-On closer inspection, however, they reveal a darker nature, with severed heads and limbs alongside images of traumatic events from history and the mass media.
+In Annette Messager’s The Pikes, soft figures and little drawings mounted on sticks may initially look like a playful parade of makeshift toys, but a closer inspection reveals a darker nature: severed heads and limbs hang like macabre trophies alongside images of traumatic events from history and mass media.

 Curated by Ann Coxon and Valentina Ravaglia.